-In addition most black powder substitutes relate closely to black powder on a volume to volume basis but not by weight.
+Most black powder substitutes relate closely to black powder on a volume to volume basis but not by weight.
 For this reason black powder substitutes are measured by volume as opposed to by weight.
-When using you a black powder measure you must follow the powder manufacturer's instructions on adjusting the measuring of the powder charge compared to what charge you would normally use with black powder.
+When using a black powder measure you must follow the powder manufacturer's instructions on adjusting the measuring of the powder charge compared to what charge you would normally use with black powder.